Spend a Day in Cinque Terre Updated: 09.27.2017

 How to spend a day in Cinque Terre?
-That was the question Alan and I asked ourselves as we planned a trip in northern Italy.
+That was the question Alan and I asked ourselves as we planned a road trip in northern Italy.
 But our guide, Claudio Fontana of A La Carte Italy Tours, came up with the perfect idea.
-We’d visit Cinque Terre on the drive from La Tavola Rotonda in Chiavenna Landi to Lucca.
+We’d spend a day in Cinque Terre on the drive from La Tavola Rotonda in Chiavenna Landi to Lucca.
 Yes, it was a bit out of our way, but oh so worth it.

 Cinque Terre, the string of five villages perched along Italy’s rugged Ligurian coast, deserves more attention than just one day.
-But if you’re a traveler who’s pressed for time, even spending one day in Cinque Terre exploring the trails that wind beside pastel-colored buildings, rocky outcroppings and secluded beaches that hug the Mediterranean coast will convince you the area is a worthy addition to the UNESCO World Heritage list.
+But if you’re a boomer traveler who’s pressed for time, even spending one day in Cinque Terre exploring the trails that wind beside pastel-colored buildings, rocky outcroppings and secluded beaches will convince you the area is a worthy addition to the UNESCO World Heritage list.
 And, it’s better than not having visited at all.

 From the moment Claudio parked the van in the public parking garage at Riomaggiore, we were smitten.
 Alan and I daydreamed with travel companions, Jack and Sue, about someday spending a month here in a rental villa.
 Our baby boomer travel fantasy revolved around hiking the trails, visiting the vineyards and living like a local in one of the cliff-side villages.